Having to go outside to check the temperature can be a hassle.

 Where should I place my indoor thermometer?

-Which is more accurate, digital thermometer or fluid thermometers?
+Which is more accurate, a digital thermometer or a fluid thermometer?

 How to check if an outdoor thermometer is accurate?